Disappointed Venezuelans lose patience with Guaido as Maduro hangs on

 Analysts said the most likely outcome now is for the status quo to continue as Maduro gains confidence that his crackdown on the opposition will go relatively unpunished and Guaido seeks a new strategy to keep a weary public energized.

-When Guaido, the speaker of the National Assembly, in January proclaimed a rival presidency in a bold challenge to Maduro, he injected new hope into Venezuela’s fragmented opposition.
-With most western nations saying Maduro’s reelection last year was rigged, Guaido cited the constitution to announce an interim presidency until fresh elections could be held.
+When Guaido, the speaker of the National Assembly, proclaimed a rival presidency in January in a bold challenge to Maduro, he injected new hope into Venezuela’s fragmented opposition.
+With most Western nations saying Maduro’s reelection last year was rigged, Guaido cited the constitution to announce an interim presidency until fresh elections could be held.

 Washington backed him and imposed tough new sanctions on Venezuela’s oil industry, with the aim of forcing Maduro and his allies from power.

-Maduro, who took office in 2013 following the death of his political mentor, Hugo Chavez, has overseen an economic collapse that has left swathes of the once-wealthy country without reliable access to power, water, food and medicines.
+Maduro, who took office in 2013 following the death of his political mentor, Hugo Chavez, has overseen an economic collapse that has left swaths of the once-wealthy country without reliable access to power, water, food and medicines.
 More than 4 million Venezuelans have emigrated and the Organization of American States warned this week that figure could double by the end of next year.

 Guaido has gained control of some Venezuelan assets in the United States, appointed diplomats overseas and unveiled an economic plan to rebuild Venezuela.
 But his promises of amnesty have failed to sway the armed forces, which remain loyal to Maduro.

-Since the April 30 uprising, the opposition’s momentum has slowed.
+The opposition’s momentum has slowed since the April 30 uprising.
 Attendance at Guaido’s public rallies has dropped and the opposition has held no major protests since then.
 A march called for Friday will be a litmus test for Guaido’s support.

 Maduro, who retains the loyalty of key allies Russia and China, has branded Guaido a U.S. puppet.

-With a swift removal of Maduro not in sight, the opposition says it is knuckling down for a more protracted campaign and seeking to build a grassroots organisation to press for elections without Maduro.
+With a swift removal of Maduro not in sight, the opposition says it is knuckling down for a more protracted campaign and seeking to build a grassroots organization to press for elections without Maduro.

 Yon Goicoechea, a member of Guaido’s policy team, acknowledged there was “fatigue” among Venezuelans.